seemoo-lab/AirGuard/README.md

 With the app you can play a sound on AirTags and find it easily.
 Afterward, you can view at which locations the device has tracked you.

 If no one is trying to track you, the app will never bother you.

-###  Who are we?
-We are part of the Technical University of Darmstadt in Germany.
-This project is part of a scientific research from the Secure Mobile Networking Lab.
-Our goal is to protect privacy and to find out how many people are opposed to tracking.
-In this app you can voluntarily participate in a research study that will share anonymized data with us.

-This app will never get monetized by showing ads, in-app purchases or anything else.

-### Disclaimer
-AirTag, FindMy and iOS are trademarks of Apple Inc.
-We are not working together with Apple Inc.

 ## Get the app
 The app is availalble on [Google Play](https://play.google.com/store/apps/details?id=de.seemoo.at_tracking_detection.release), [F-Droid](https://f-droid.org/packages/de.seemoo.at_tracking_detection) or download it here from the GitHub releases.